 In the Resident Evil Remake for the GameCube, using the Grenade Launcher Glitch could give the player unlimited grenade launcher ammo, as all they have to do to get more is repeat the glitch process.
 This made the entire game ridiculously easy.
 Well, if you are playing as Jill, that is.

 In Resident Evil: Code: Veronica, the knife.
 Yes, THE KNIFE.
-In CV, the knife has the interesting property of multi-hitting on a downward slash.
-While slashing at a zombie at normal level is pretty much useless, slashing at a zombie downwards hits the zombie for massive damage, hitting enough times in one shot to knock him down, and you can stab him to death on the ground at leisure.
-This also allows you to easily attack zombies on a lower level.
+In this game, the knife has the interesting property of detecting multiple hits.
+This allows you to easily attack anything too slow to put you in a Cycle of Hurting.
 Even Hunters can be easily taken down this way.
 This means that you can save your ammo for nastier enemies.
 It's a piece of cake to beat the game this way with handgun or even shotgun ammo in the triple digits.

 In Resident Evil 4: The Mercenaries, you have Wesker and Krauser.
 Wesker has a semi-auto rifle that just kills grunt in one hit, a magnum that two shots most bosses, silenced handgun that leads to melee, tons of grenades and healing.
 His melee moves tend to kill instantly.
 His only weakness is that he doesn't have a knife.
 Krauser has the highest HP, a fast run, an arm that kills everything, arrows that do high damage, good melee, a knife that really hurts, and flash grenades.
 His weakness?
 Wesker's just better at killing things.